Kubrick's Eyes Wide Shut:

 Not only are the streets and facades reused in Eyes Wide Shut, so that Bill passes through the same area over and over, the only slightly transformed buildings linked in their various incarnations, these buildings also have linkages to others.
 For instance, I've demonstrated this with Victor's billiard's room being linked with the Nathanson apartment through having the same wood work as in a room only barely glimpsed in the first Nathanson scene in which Bill arrives after Lou's death.
 Also, the rug in the Harford's dressing room is the same one that is under the glass-topped coffee table in the dressing area of the Rainbow.

 Below is from when Bill earlier passed down another version of this street and had an altercation with the Yale boys.
-The Rainbow is instead a cappuccino place with a striped awning, but above it we can discern a little of the name, anticipating when this facade will later be the Sharky's coffee shop.
+The Rainbow is instead a cappuccino place with a striped awning, but above it we can discern a little of the name it will have in a later incarnation, anticipating when this facade will later be the Sharky's coffee shop.
 The building next to it is now painted blue and has a version of a fanlight transom with the windows of the fanlight either filled in or painted blue.

 Here we have a phone sign positioned between the cappuccino place and the blue building.
-If you look back up at the reflection of the Sonata Jazz Cafe and Gillespie's Diner in the window of the hall between the costume shop and the neighboring building, we can see that this phone could be interpreted as anticipating the reflection of the red neon saxophone.
+If you look back up at the reflection of the Sonata Jazz Cafe and Gillespie's Diner in the window leading to the Rainbow, we can see that this phone could be interpreted as anticipating the reflection of the red neon saxophone.

 When Bill is bumped into by the Yalies he is thrown into a car.
 We've a jump cut and we see perhaps a foreshadowing of the Rainbow costume shop in car's window bending its reflection of the cappuccino place so that it is curved like a rainbow.